vyompatel77/Plant-Disease-Detection/README.md

-Abstract- Potato is one of the most widely grown crop around the world and is a part of the staple diet for almost every household.
+ **Potato is one of the most widely grown crop around the world and is a part of the staple diet for almost every household.
 Cultivation of such a crop requires proper care, especially when diseases are considered.
 The traditional